Subway Builder: Development

-Miller posted on January 10, 2025 that he was working on a "game where you can build a subway network".
+Miller posted on January 10, 2025, that he was working on a "game where you can build a subway network".

-Miller says he was inspired to create Subway Builder by his experience on a broken down 6 train during his commute home using the New York City Subway, where he thought "maybe I can make a better one".
+He says that he was inspired to create Subway Builder by his experience with a broken down 6 train during a commute home using the NYC Subway, where he thought, "maybe I can make a better [subway system]".
 Originally considering it a small project, he decided to build out a full game after a video of an early demo gained significant social media attention.

 To create the maps and inform the simulation, Miller drew on real-world datasets such as from the United States census, Department of Education, Federal Aviation Administration and OpenStreetMap, as well as his database Redistricter.

 Release

-Subway Builder was released on Windows, macOS and Linux platforms on October 9, 2025.
+Subway Builder was released as a public beta on Windows, macOS and Linux platforms on October 9, 2025.
 It continues to be updated with additional features and fixes.
-Miller says he plans to add more cities from outside to US in an "International Expansion" in winter 2025.
+Miller and E.J.
+Fox released their first major "International Expansion" on December 10, 2025, which added the five UK cities now present in the game.
+Version 1.0 was released on February, 10, 2026.

-As of Oct 2025, Subway Builder is available on the game's website, planning to release on Steam in spring 2026.
+As of October 2025, Subway Builder is available on the game's website, planning to release on Steam in spring 2026.
+On June 4, 2026, it was announced on the game developer's Twitter page that the game would release on Steam on July 17, 2026.
+The game released on Steam on July 17, 2026.

 Reception

 Subway Builder received positive social media attention both prior to launch and on release.
 Journalists noted the game's "addictive" quality, as well as its realistic simulation.
 Fast Company noted: "many developers have tried to gamify transit design with offerings like MetroConnect, Brand New Subway, and Mini Metro.
 But few have attempted to make their simulations realistic enough to replicate real transit-planning challenges at the scale of cities like New York or Seattle."

 The game was also noted for its potential as a tool for "public imagination" in promoting and developing public transit in the United States.

+The game saw mixed reviews on Steam after launch.